Dheuster/AFT-FO4Edition/readme.txt

   An Addon mod is a mod that requires AFT to be installed, but extends AFT so that your settlement appears when users browse PreFabs available at a specific location.
-This way, you don’t have to convince the developer of AFT to include your settlement, you just make your own settlement and put it out there.
+This way, you donÂ’t have to convince the developer of AFT to include your settlement, you just make your own settlement and put it out there.